DimakatsoSEMA/DimakatsoSEMA/README.md

 - 👀 I’m interested in data analytics, public health research, and backend development.
 - 🌱 I’m currently learning Python, SQL, API development, and DevOps tools through the ALX Backend Developer program.
 - 💞️ I’m looking to collaborate on data-driven public health projects, scientific research tools, or backend systems that make a real-world impact.
-- 📫 How to reach me: https://www.linkedin.com/in/dimakatso-sema-b8b0a81ba/ | Email: dimakatsosema@gmail.com
+- 📫 How to reach me: https://www.linkedin.com/in/dimakatso-sema-b8b0a81ba/ | Email: dimakatsosema@gmail.com | checkout my website: https://bit.ly/DimakatsoSema
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have a background in forensic science and water quality—now merging science with tech to solve real-world problems!